 - Average Savings: $9,072, based on AAA Statistics

-- Annual Savings with Commuter Advantage: $354, includes FICA of 7.65 percent, Federal taxes at 28 percent and State at 5 percent
+- Annual Savings with Commuter Advantage: $354, includes FICA of 7.65 percent, Federal taxes of 28 percent and State taxes of 5 percent

 - Parking Fees Avoided: $1,125, based on median downtown rates

 - Cost of 12 Monthly Park-N-Ride Passes: $1,020